jershbytes/jershbytes/README.md

 </p>

-🚀 **State-Level Government Automation Analyst**

-I'm a self-taught computer nerd, working in automation at the state government level.
+I'm a self-taught computer nerd, working in automation.
 My passion is streamlining workflows and making complex systems run smoothly using open source tools and infrastructure-as-code.

 ## 🛠️ Skills & Tools